The Full ‘Beaver Moon’ Makes A Festive Appearance On Thanksgiving Night

 When To Catch The ‘Beaver Moon’

-The “Beaver Moon” will make its dazzling appearance on Thanksgiving Day at 4:36 p.m.
-EST, just six minutes after sunset.
+The “Beaver Moon” will make its dazzling appearance on Thanksgiving day at 4:36 p.m.
+ET, just six minutes after sunset.
 The moonrise itself can treat sky watchers to a spectacular show, especially if you happen to catch the moon rising against the city line.
 This will make it seem larger and more imposing due to the “moon illusion” phenomenon, as the Inquisitr previously reported.

 However, the moon won’t be 100 percent full until the early hours of Friday morning.
 For stargazers who manage to beat the turkey-induced drowsiness and stay up conversing long after dinner, the midnight can bring some of the most memorable views of the “Beaver Moon.”